-Create your own adorable Hank with this free crochet doll pattern.
-Uses basic single crochet and is a free downloadable pattern!
+Create your own adorable Hank with this free crochet boy doll pattern.
+Uses basic single crochet and is a free downloadable pdf pattern!
 Scroll to the bottom of the post for the download, always free on the blog in honor of Hank.

 Design Story and Inspiration for Hank